Central African RepublicTraveler View

 Travel Health Notices

-Stay aware of current health issues in the Central African Republic in order to advise your patients on additional steps they may need to take to protect themselves.
+Be aware of current health issues in the Central African Republic.
+Learn how to protect yourself.

 Alert Level 2, Practice Enhanced Precautions